Frequently Asked Questions about Statehood for the People of DC

 - Isn’t DC already represented in the US Congress by Eleanor Holmes Norton?

-- Is it Constitutional for the federal district to be reduced in size and the residential and commercial portions of DC to become a State?
+- Is it Constitutional for the federal district to be reduced in size?

 - If DC becomes the 51st State, what will happen to the federal seat of government, monuments and museums?